Major Local Announcements

 ○ West Columbia City Hall has reopened to the public.
 Social distancing guidelines are in place and signage is posted.
 Access to City Hall will be restricted from 11:30 a.m. -12:30 p.m. + from 4:00-5:00 p.m. each day to allow for cleaning and sanitizing.
 The drive-thru will remain open during these times.

 ○ The SC House has approved a plan to allocate the CARES Act federal funding the state received.
 The plan includes expanding broadband access across the state, testing and rebuilding the unemployment trust fund.
 Roughly $600 million in funding will be saved for future COVID-19 response through the end of this year.
-The bill will need to be signed by the governor to go into effect.
 (WIS)

 ○ Governor Henry McMaster announced a sticker program to identify restaurants abiding by CDC and DHEC health recommendations.
 By obtaining the sticker, the governor also asks participating restaurants to take online courses + have a limited DHEC inspection.
 An online portal will allow guests to comment on experiences at these restaurants and report any observed behavior that doesn’t follow recommendations.
 (The State)